Webmasters: add a free pregnancy calculator to your website

 Some women also feel a slight twinge or cramping when they ovulate.
 This pain is called mittelschmerz, which means "middle pain" in German.
 This light cramping may last a few minutes up until a few hours.
 Some women also notice a light amount of spotting.
 However, most women do not experience pain or spotting during ovulation.

-Tracking your ovulation is important, whether you are trying to become pregnant or avoid pregnancy.
-In addition to paying attention to the physical signs of ovulation, such as your cervix, cervical mucous, and basal body temperature, you can track the probable dates of ovulation by keeping track of your menstrual cycle.
-Most women ovulate between the 10th and 20th day of their menstrual cycle, provided they have a 28 day cycle.
+Tracking your ovulation is important, whether you are trying to become pregnant or avoid it.
+In addition to paying attention to the physical signs of ovulation, such as your cervix, cervical mucous, and basal body temperature, you can track the probable dates by keeping track of your cycle.
+Most women ovulate between the 10th and 20th day of their cycle, provided they have a 28 day cycle.

-By using several methods of tracking your ovulation, you will improve your chances of becoming pregnant significantly, provided that you are in good health.
-Predicting ovulation allows you to plan a pregnancy in a way that having unprotected sex without tracking ovulation does not.
-For example, if you are a teacher and you wish to have a baby during your summer vacation, tracking your ovulation schedule improves your chances of having a baby during that time period.
+By using several methods of tracking, you will improve your chances of becoming pregnant significantly, provided that you are in good health.
+Predicting ovulation allows you to plan in a way that having unprotected sex without tracking does not.
+For example, if you are a teacher and you wish to have a baby during your summer vacation, tracking your schedule improves your chances of having a baby during summer.

 Ten percent of couples in the United States experience problems with conceiving a baby.
 Infertility is defined as being unable to conceive despite having regular, unprotected sex for a year.
 Infertility can be caused by a variety of issues.
 These problems include:

-If you have been tracking your menstrual cycle and ovulation, as well as been having unprotected sex regularly, you should conceive within a year.
+If you have been tracking your cycle, and have unprotected sex regularly, you should conceive within a year.
 If you have not conceived within this time frame, you may be experiencing a fertility problem.
 Your physician may be able to help in many instances.
 Make an appointment with your gynecologist for an examination.
 The sooner you are examined, the sooner you may be able to conceive.

 © 2010 - 2014 DueDateCalculator.org | About Us